San Francisco International Airport: Transit

-The AirTrain is a landside people-mover system that connects the terminals, the two international terminal garages, the BART station, the Grand Hyatt hotel, the airport's Rental Car Center, and the Long-Term Parking garage.
+The AirTrain is a landside people-mover system that connects each terminal, the two international terminal garages, the BART station, the Grand Hyatt hotel, the airport's Rental Car Center, and the Long-Term Parking garage.
 The AirTrain is fully automated and free to ride.

 Bay Area Rapid Transit (BART) serves the airport at San Francisco International Airport station, located west of the International Terminal.
-During BART's full five-line service, the airport is directly connected to downtown San Francisco and Oakland, Berkeley, Richmond, Walnut Creek, and Pittsburg, with no need to transfer.
-The BART system also enables SFO passengers to ride to and from Oakland International Airport with two transfers.
+The trains connect the airport directly to San Francisco, Oakland, and numerous other cities across the San Francisco Bay Area.

 San Mateo County's transit agency, SamTrans, serves the airport with several routes.
 Buses stop at the arrivals/baggage claim level of the domestic terminals and in courtyard A or G in the International Terminal.

 BART trains and SamTrans buses also connect San Francisco International Airport to Caltrain with a transfer at Millbrae station.
 Millbrae will also be the connection between SFO and California High-Speed Rail; the station will be renamed to Millbrae–SFO station on the High Speed Rail line to coincide with the dual functionality of the station.

 Prior to the COVID-19 pandemic, the airport provided free shuttle bus service to and from the South San Francisco Ferry Terminal, connecting with San Francisco Bay Ferry services from Alameda and Oakland.
+This service is no longer active.

 Numerous door-to-door "shared ride" van and hotel courtesy shuttles stop at the center transportation island on the departure level, while Marin Airporter buses and limousines are on the arrivals/baggage claim level of the airport.
 Charter services are also available in the courtyards.